^

 • polycystic kidney disease.

-• metabolic disturbances (oxalate-calcium, urate, phosphate crystalluria);
+• metabolic disorders (calcium oxalate, urate, phosphate crystalluria);

-• instrumental research of urinary tract;
+• instrumental studies of the urinary tract;

-• the use of drugs (sulfonamides, cytostatics, etc.);
+• use of drugs (sulfonamides, cytostatics, etc.);

 • exposure to radiation, toxic, chemical, physical (cooling, trauma) factors.